 - (1) The term of Class I directors expired at our 2018 annual meeting, the term of Class II directors expired at our 2016 annual meeting, and the term of Class III directors expired at our 2017 annual meeting.
-Andrew Glashow serves as the sole member of Class I, Frank Koretsky serves as the sole member of Class II and Jeffrey Binder serves as the sole member of Class III.
+Andrew Glashow serves as the sole member of Class I, Frank Koretsky serves as the sole member of Class III and Jeffrey Binder serves as the sole member of Class III.
 We did not hold a 2015, 2016, 2017 or 2018 annual meeting due to our desire to conserve cash and focus on financing the Company.
-As a result, all of our directors are continuing to serve as our directors since their successors have not been elected.
+As a result, all of our directors are continuing to serve as directors because their successors have not been elected.
 We anticipate that we will hold an annual meeting during 2019 to elect directors. - (2) Messrs.
-Binder and Tarantino work full time for the Company and Messrs.
+Binder, Glashow and Tarantino work full time for the Company and Messrs.
 Sillitoe and Decatur work full time for CLS Nevada, Inc. Each is an employee of the Company or one of its subsidiaries.
 Messrs.
-Binder, Sillitoe and Decatur have entered into employment agreements with the Company.
-Messrs.
-Glashow and Koretsky devote time to the Company solely as directors and are neither employees nor independent contractors of the Company.
+Binder, Glashow, Sillitoe and Decatur have entered into employment agreements with the Company or one of its subsidiaries.
+Mr. Koretsky devotes time to the Company solely as a director and is not an employee nor and independent contractor of the Company.